lastingParadox/ff-site/archive-to-markdown/md/ff2/17-take-two.md

 **Jelsafan0** _(04-Sep-18 04:12 PM)_

+> Sooooooo...
+I just have to...
 > You know...

 _Iris shakes her fireball, preparing to throw it at Sanya._

 **RPretribution** _(04-Sep-18 04:12 PM)_

-t!8ball Does Garrick pull out two fire extinguishers and try to extinguish Iris' hand fire?
+t!8ball Does Garrick pull out two fire extinguishers and extinguish Iris' hand fire?

 **Tatsumaki** _(04-Sep-18 04:12 PM)_

-🎱 | Outlook not so good,
+🎱 | Outlook not so good, RPretribution.

-> RPretribution
-> .

 **RPretribution** _(04-Sep-18 04:12 PM)_